Tomorrow Is Allen Iverson's Birthday, Bringing Him One Step Closer To Unlocking A $32 Million Reebok Trust Fund

 The divorce took three years to be finalized.

-In a December 2012 court filing, Iverson told a judge that he was losing $300,000 EVERY MONTH because his monthly income of $62,500 was far outweighed by his $360,000 monthly expense total.
-At that rate he was piling up $3.6 million in debt on an annualized basis.
+In a December 2012 court filing, Iverson told a judge that he was losing $300,000 EVERY MONTH because his monthly income of $62,500 was far outweighed by his $360,000 monthly expenses.
+At that rate, he was piling up $3.6 million in debt on an annualized basis.

-Of that $360k monthly expenses, $125k went to paying back various creditors and another a large chunk goes to mortgages.
-Iverson-owned homes in Denver and Atlanta were eventually lost to foreclosure and a Georgia judge ordered him to repay nearly $900,000 to a local jeweler.
+Of that $360k monthly expenses, $125k went to paying back various creditors, and another large chunk goes to mortgages.
+Iverson-owned homes in Denver and Atlanta were eventually lost to foreclosure, and a Georgia judge ordered him to repay nearly $900,000 to a local jeweler.
 Furthermore, we heard stories about Allen's continuing struggle with alcohol and his inability to maintain a job.

 Their divorce was finalized in 2013.
 Interestingly, Allen has claimed in several interviews that they actually reconciled ONE MONTH after the divorce was finalized.
 Assuming that's true, it's presumable that Allen and Tawanna did legally agree to divide his pension and trust fund, but if they still live as a married couple… does it really matter?